Risk-Sensitive Online Selection with Bounded Adaptivity: Revisiting Theorem : Intuition behind Pricing Design and the Proof for the Case of with

-\paragraph{Putting Everything Together.} By employing the \emph{method of steps}~\cite{DDE} and Taylor expansion, we can derive the closed-form design of the pricing function~$\phi$ presented in Theorem~\ref{thm:design:cvar:static}, based on the system of delayed differential equations described in the proposition above.
+\paragraph{Putting Everything Together.} By employing the \emph{method of steps}~\cite{DDE} and Taylor expansion, we can derive the closed-form design of the pricing function~$\phi$ presented in Theorem~\ref{thm:design:cvar:static}, based on the system of delay differential equations described in the proposition above.
 Furthermore, we can show that the design established in Theorem~\ref{thm:design:cvar:static} achieves the \emph{optimal} \crcvar by identifying the smallest value of~$\alpha$ for which a feasible auxiliary function~$\psi$ exists, subject to the constraints in Proposition~\ref{prop:lb:static}.
-Since the proof relies on straightforward mathematical arguments, we defer the full proof of Theorem~\ref{thm:design:cvar:static} to Appendix~\ref{apx:thm:design:cvar:static}.
-In what follows, we proceed to prove Proposition~\ref{prop:cvar:static:design:phi} using the risk-sensitive R-OPD framework.